matn7/CS-Notes/src/main/java/deployment/GCP.md

 **Dedicated Interconnect**

-- Direct physical link between VPC abd on-prem for high-volume data connections:
+- Direct physical link between VPC and on-prem for high-volume data connections:
     - AWS Direct Connect.
 - VLAN attachment is private connection to VPC in one region no public GCP APIs:
     - Region chosen from those supported by particular Interconnect Location.